 History of Emley Show

 The Emley Show society exists to promote agricultural interests and raise funds to support local enterprises and individuals who meet the criteria of our constitution.
-At the same time we hope we are providing an enjoyable family day out for the wider community.
+At the same time, we hope we are providing an enjoyable family day out for the wider community.
+This statement is as true today as it was when the Society was first formed.
+Emley has held a show every year since 1893, give or take a few years when events beyond the committees control, forced closure, war, Foot & Mouth Disease , bad weather and more recently a worldwide pandemic.
+2022 saw a return of the show and was a great success making it the 103rd.
+The show returns for it 104th year on Saturday 5th August 2023

-Over the years,the Show has been held on several different sites around the village to accommodate the growing size of the Show and visitor numbers.
-Our current site is at Factory Farm on Emley Moor, close to the transmitter tower, the postcode is HD8 9TE.
+Over the years, the Show has been held on several different sites around the village.
+To accommodate its expansion in 2008, the site moved to its current location Factory Farm on Emley Moor, close to the Arqiva Tower, the postcode is HD8 9TE.
 The Show is held at Factory Farm by kind permission of the Hampshire Family.

 Emley is a village in West Yorkshire between Huddersfield and Wakefield.
-In the Doomsday Book of 1086 it was listed as Ameleie and dates back to Anglo-Saxon times.
-As well as Emley Show, Emley is also famous for the Emley Moor Transmitter Mast, Emley Football Club and the Emley Boundary Walk.
+In the Doomsday Book of 1086, it was listed as Ameleie and dates back to Anglo-Saxon times.
+As well as Emley Show, Emley is also famous for “The Mast”, formally known as the Emley Moor TV Transmitter which stands at 1047ft, Emley Football Club and the Emley Boundary Walk.

 The Emley Boundary Walk is a traditional event that began in 1857 and happens every 7 years, and involves a walk of approximately 13 miles around the boundary of Emley.
-The 2014 was a very successful event, albeit a very wet one.
+As the scheduled walk was due to take place in 2021 it was postponed due to Covid and was rescheduled for 2022, a brilliant turn out and a triumphant but weary group were welcomed back in to the Village heralded by Emley Brass Band

 Emley is also home to AFC Emley – an non-league footbball club that made national headlines when they progressed to the 3rd round of the FA Cup, beating Morecambe and Lincoln City on route.
 The team moved to Wakefield in 2000 and became Wakefield & Emley FC, but returned as AFC Emley in 2005 to the village’s Welfare Ground.